dicky-alfansyah/fontawesome_pro/README.md

 Updated the reddit, reddit-alien, and square-reddit brand icons

 ### Fixed
-- Corrected file-pdf reading "PNG";
+- Corrected file-pdf reading "PNG"
-- Updated some brand icons that were accidentally marked as Pro-only;
+- Updated some brand icons that were accidentally marked as Pro-only